 Priority Bicycles employs a direct-to-consumer business model.
 That means that they produce bikes and sell them to customers directly.
 This way, the company has lower overhead costs, which allows them to offer their bikes at more competitive prices.

-Most companies design and produce bikes, sell them to sports stores or distributors who then increase the price before they sell it to the end-customer.
+Most companies design and produce bikes, and sell them to sports stores or distributors who then increase the price before they sell it to the end customer.